What Is Xpovio and How Does It work?

 Your doctor will modify your dose of Xpovio and/or use standard anti-diarrheal medications to help control diarrhea.
 Dizziness, light-headedness, or fainting may occur due to dehydration caused by excessive or persistent diarrhea.
 If you become dehydrated, your doctor may order intravenous fluids for you.

 Hyponatremia (a low level of sodium in the blood)

 Sodium (Na, the chemical symbol for sodium, is taken from the Latin word “natrium”) is an electrolyte, one of the minerals in the blood and other body fluids that carries an electrical charge and is essential for life.
 Sodium helps to regulate the amount of water that is in and around the cells, the acidity of the blood (pH), nerve and muscle function (including the heart), and other important processes.
 Vomiting and diarrhea can lead to reduced concentrations of sodium in the blood.

 Your doctor will monitor your levels of sodium before and during the first two months of your treatment with Xpovio.
 The doctor will review your diet with you and may treat you with intravenous saline or with salt tablets, or may suggest that you eat salty snacks.
 Your dose of Xpovio may be interrupted, reduced, or permanently discontinued depending upon the severity of the hyponatremia.

 Neutropenia (a low level of neutrophils; see also Myelosuppression.)

-You may be given antimicrobial therapy if you are showing signs of infection.
-Your doctor may also give you a white blood cell growth factor (G-CSF, or granulocyte-colony stimulating factor) to increase production of your white blood cells.
 Your dose of Xpovio may be interrupted, and/or reduced, or permanently discontinued based on the severity of your neutropenia.

 Constipation (See Gastrointestinal Problems for details.)